 Britain could not afford a never-ending war with Native Americans in the midwest because of greedly, land-hungry colonists.

 The result of this revelation was the issuance of the Royal Proclamation of 1763.
-The order created several new provinces as a result of the new territory gained in the Americas following the French and Indian War.
+The order created several new provinces from the new territory gained in the Americas following the French and Indian War.

 It also created an Indian Reserve solely for Native American nations with the eastern boundary at the Eastern Continental Divide.
 This limited how far west British American colonists could settle and prevented them from establishing homesteads on Indian territory.